Ajit Balakrishnan

 Ajit Balakrishnan is an Indian entrepreneur, business executive and administrator.
 He is the founder, current chairman-Emeritus of Rediff.com, an internet company based in Mumbai.
 He was chairman of the Board of Governors of Indian Institute of Management Calcutta (IIM Calcutta) for two five-year terms ending in March 2017.

 Education

 Balakrishnan holds a Bachelor of Science from the University of Kerala and an MBA from Indian Institute of Management Calcutta (1971).

 Business

 Balakrishnan's first business was Rediffusion, now known as Rediffusion DY&R (Dentsu Young & Rubicam), which he co-founded when he was 22.
 In 1995, he founded Rediff.com, which became a highly successful internet site, and was listed on NASDAQ in 2001.

 Writing

-He writes a column in Business Standard and has written a book published by Macmillan Publishers called The Wave Rider.
-He has co-authored a research paper, Generic Framework for a Recommendation System using Collective Intelligence, with Alkesh Patel which was presented at the International Conference on Internet Technology and Secured Transactions, 2009.
+He has written columns in the past for Business Standard and has written a book published by Macmillan Publishers called The Wave Rider.
+He has co-authored a research paper, Generic Framework for a Recommendation System using Collective Intelligence, with Alkesh Patel, which was presented at the International Conference on Internet Technology and Secured Transactions, 2009.
+He has recently (9th January 2026) written another book:Technology Innovation: Sword or Plough.
+Inkscribe Publishing.
+ISBN 978-1-971036-98-4.